Modern social statistics of Native Americans: Location and lands

 The Native American population is not evenly spread across the nation.
 The greatest proportion live in the western regions of the United States, specifically 43%.
 The remainder live in the south, 31%, the midwest, 17%, and the northeast, 9%.
 This statistic demonstrates how the Native American population is concentrated into few general areas.
 This is further proven by the fact that over half of Native Americans live within ten states.
 In 2000, the states with the largest Native American populations were California, Oklahoma, Arizona, Texas and New Mexico.
-Twenty-one states have Native American populations which constitute less than 1% over their overall population, including states such as Pennsylvania, New Jersey and West Virginia.
+Twenty-one states have Native American populations which constitute less than 1% over their overall population, including states such as Pennsylvania, Massachusetts, and West Virginia.

 Native Americans live in every different location, from reservations and rural areas to major urban centers.
 Reservations administered by the United States constitute about 56200000 acre of land.
 This is broken into about 326 areas, ranging greatly in size from millions of acres to slightly over 1 acre.
 In addition to these federal reservations, there are allotted lands, lands under restricted status, and state Indian reservations.

 The land-owning segment of the Native American population continues to increase, which in the later 1900s nearly doubled each decade.
 Private property owners include those who live in cities or urban centers.
 The two specific places with the largest Native American populations are the Los Angeles-Long Beach area, followed by New York City; each are home to over 50,000 Native Americans.
 Other large concentrations of urban Native Americans include Phoenix, Arizona and Anchorage, Alaska.